iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### What is a Connector

-iTwin connectors play an essential role in enabling a wide range of both Bentley and third-party design applications to contribute to an iTwin.
+iTwin Connectors play an essential role in enabling a wide range of both Bentley and third-party design applications to contribute to an iTwin.
 Bentley iTwin Services provides connectors to support a wide array of design applications to ensure that all engineering data can be aggregated into a single digital twin environment inside an iModel.

 As explained in the [overview](../learning/imodel-connectors.md), a "Connector" is a program that: